Chidozieokoye/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From the Windows 10 virtual machine, I open PowerShell and use the ping command to send ICMP echo requests to a public website such as www.google.com.
-Meanwhile, Wireshark is running to capture and analyze the network traffic, allowing me to observe how the request is processed.
-This includes DNS resolution (translating the domain name into an IP address) and the ICMP request-reply exchanges between my VM and the public server.
-This step helps analyze how network traffic flows between a private virtual machine and an external internet destination, providing insights into latency, packet loss, and firewall behavior within the network.
+From the Windows 10 virtual machine, I opened PowerShell and used the ping command to send ICMP echo requests to a public website, such as www.google.com.
+At the same time, I had Wireshark running to capture and analyze the network traffic, allowing me to observe how the request was processed.
+This included DNS resolution (translating the domain name into an IP address) and the ICMP request-reply exchanges between my VM and the public server.
+This step helped me analyze how network traffic flows between a private virtual machine and an external internet destination, providing valuable insights into latency, packet loss, and firewall behavior within the network.
 </p>
 <br />